 In addition to the above required assets, you can optionally provide an Application terms of service URL that points to a page describing your app's terms of service.
 If provided, this location must be in an authorized domain.

-- In the Apps Script editor, select File > Project properties > Scopes.
-Copy all the scopes your script project uses.
+- In the Apps Script project, click Overview .
+Under Project OAuth Scopes, copy the scopes that your script project uses.

-To add your application scopes, click the Add scope button.
-The resulting dialog attempts to autodetect scopes for APIs you've enabled in the Cloud Platform (such as advanced services).
-You can select scopes from this list by checking the corresponding checkboxes.
+To add your application scopes, click Add or Remove Scopes.
+The resulting dialog attempts to autodetect scopes for APIs you've enabled in the Cloud console (such as advanced services).
+You can select scopes from this list by checking the corresponding boxes.

 This autodetected list doesn't always include scopes used by Apps Script built-in services.
-You must enter these scopes manually by clicking the manually paste link and then entering the scopes in the resulting checkbox.
+You must enter these scopes under Manually add scopes.

 When you've entered all the required information, click Save.